section-engineering-education/engineering-education/content/articles/introduction-to-java-servlets/index.md

 2. **Web server**: A web server's major purpose is to process the requests and replies that a user sends over time and to keep track of how a web user may access the files that are housed on the server.
 The server in question is a piece of software that controls access to a network's centralized resource or service.
 Webservers are divided into two categories:

-- A web server that is static
+- A static web server
 - A web server that is constantly updated

-3. **Web container**: Another common component in servlet design is the web container, which is handles interacting with the servlets.
+3. **Web container**: Another common component in servlet design is the web container, which handles interaction with the servlets.
 A web container has two primary functions:

 - Servlet lifecycle management
 - Mapping of URLs